InboxPolicy vs Emailable

 InboxPolicy ships an MCP server exposing decide_send, verify_email, batch tools, and usage, so an agent can call it directly without a human touching a dashboard.
 The REST API adds idempotency keys, per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.

-The x402 flow is built for machine-to-machine payment: a keyless request returns HTTP 402 with machine-readable payment requirements, the agent pays $0.01 in USDC on Base via an X-PAYMENT header, and gets back its decision plus an on-chain settlement receipt.
+The x402 flow is built for machine-to-machine payment: a keyless request returns HTTP 402 with machine-readable payment requirements, the agent pays $0.01 in USDC on Base via a PAYMENT-SIGNATURE header, and gets back its decision plus an on-chain settlement receipt.
 Emailable has no MCP server and no x402 support; it's built for a human driving a dashboard, not an agent making its own send decision.

 When does Emailable actually win?